tisem-digital-marketing/2021-smwa-installation-guide/docs/commandLine.md

 ### Linking Packages to a Terminal Session

 We need to ensure that our terminal session has access to what we installed.
-To do this we add some extra lines to our bash profile (we will discuss what this means in class - do what we say for now):
+To do this, copy and paste the following into your bash shell:

 ``` bash
 echo 'export PATH="/usr/local/opt/libxml2/bin:$PATH"' >> ~/.bash_profile